 Recovering: The process of installing an additional layer of roofing over an existing layer.
 Building codes typically allow a maximum of two layers of any roofing type on a roof.

 Release Strip: A plastic strip applied to the back of self-sealing shingles to prevent them from sticking together in bundles.
-It does not need to be removed during application.
+Does not need to be removed during application.

 Ridge: The highest horizontal angle formed by the intersection of two sloping roof planes.